robhinds/food-science-site/recipes/_posts/2022-06-09-how-to-smoke-lamb-shoulder.md

 ### 2.1 Trimming the fat [OPTIONAL]
 When you get you shoulder of lamb, there may be a layer of fat on the top that we will probably want to trim back a bit.
 You don't want to take too much fat off, as its a fatty cut and you might end up trimming of quite a bit.
 So just take back so its maybe 1/4 inch thick at the most.
 If you end up trimming it back to the meat that is absolutely fine.

 With lamb shoulder I really don't worry about being too precise.
-With something like beef short ribs I will take more care to trib the fat right back to the meat, but lamb shoulder its generally a quick job.
+With something like beef short ribs I will take more care to trim the fat right back to the meat, but lamb shoulder its generally a quick job.

 ### 2.2 Apply dry rub
 This is just the usual step, if you have read _any_ of my other BBQ write ups.
 Normally, before applying dry rub, I will apply a layer of yellow mustard (French's or Heinz) - this will just help the rub stick to the meat a bit better, the mustard flavour won't be noticeable after cooking so you don't need to worry about people not liking that taste.
 Really this step is optional, it doesn't make too much difference and the rub will still work fine without it to be honest.

 Once the mustard has been lightly applied (or not), next apply a liberal dusting of the dry rub.
 This really should be quite a decent covering, so don't be shy here.
 If you want to make your own rubs then there are lots of recipes and options you can do, but if you want to play it safe for the first cook then a pre-bought rub is probably a good option.
-Angus & Oink here in the UK make lots of great rubs, and for lamb I'd highly recommend <a href="https://angusandoink.com/collections/bbq-rubs-injections/products/shawarma-seasoning?utm_source=robbishfood" target="_blank">Shawarma</a>
+Angus & Oink here in the UK make lots of great rubs, and for lamb I'd recommend Shawarma.
+If you are interested in making your own rubs, then I'd recommend my <a href="https://www.robbishfood.com/recipes/2023/06/06/moroccan-style-spice-mix/" target="_blank">Mo'Rock'n'Roll - Moroccan style lamb rub</a>

 <br>
 <br>